netdata/netdata/daemon/README.md

   -W set section option value
                            set netdata.conf option from the command line.

-  -W buildinfo             Print print it's version, the configure options,
+  -W buildinfo             Print it's version, the configure options,
                            and a list of optional features and whether they are enabled or not in human readable form.

-  -W buildinfojson         Print print it's version, the configure options,
+  -W buildinfojson         Print it's version, the configure options,
                            and a list of optional features and whether they are enabled or not in json format.